The purpose of this web page is not to make a determination of criminal wrong doing.

-The parcels identified in the letters do not currently comply with Box Elder County ordinances.
+The parcels with a Notice of Noncompliance recorded against it without a Release of Noncompliance recorded, do not currently comply with Box Elder County ordinances.

 Both Utah State law and Box Elder County ordinances prohibit any further development, sale, exchange or offer to sell or exchange any parcel which has been created as the result of an improper division or subdivision.

-In order to bring your parcel back into compliance, you will need to comply with the requirements of both “The Box Elder County Land Use and Management and Development Code as described in §7.7 and also in the Utah Code as described in §17-27a-601 thru §17-27a-611.
+In order to bring your parcel back into compliance, you will need to comply with the requirements of both “The Box Elder County Land Use and Management and Development Code as described in Articles 5 thru 6, and also in the Utah Code as described in §17-27a-601 thru §17-27a-611.

-If you have received a letter and have further questions please contact us and provide the following information: your name, the date of the letter, your phone number(s) including area code, and the parcel number.
+If you have received a notice of Noncompliance and have further questions please contact us and provide the following information: your name, your phone number(s) including area code, and the parcel number.
 (The parcel number is in bold above the first legal description.
 Example: 09-099-0999)